ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 9. `onDelete` is invoked for the delete event caused by an action.
 10. Attach fails for an empty `moveTo`, for `moveTo` equal to the watched directory, and for `moveTo` inside a recursively watched directory.
 Attach succeeds for a subdirectory of a non-recursive watched directory.
 11. Two services with actions on the same event: the file is acted on once and neither service fails.
-12. Services without the annotation behave as before.
+12. A listener whose services carry no annotation behaves as before.
 13. Compiler plugin: the annotation is accepted on `onCreate` and `onModify`, rejected on `onDelete`, recognised through an import alias, and a user-defined annotation with the same name is not flagged.

 ## Risks and Assumptions